alin256/calendar-puzle-solver/README.md

  - https://www.dragonfjord.com/product/apad-legendary-boxed/

 ## Special thanks
-Special thanks to Polina for brainstorming the solution ideas.
+Special thanks to Polina for brainstorming the solution ideas and to [Anna](https://github.com/kvashchuka) for showing me this cool puzzle.